[Updated: Feb 1, 2020]

-Influencer marketing for businesses is a little different than what you may know from B2C influencer marketing.
+Influencer marketing for B2B is a little different than what you may know from B2C influencer marketing.

 Businesses aren’t looking for celebrity testimonials; they’re looking for reliable, authoritative, research-backed evidence of why they should choose your product or service.
 They want to hear from people who they trust already.

 Customer testimonials and case studies help to influence decision making.
 So do referrals from current or past clients.
 While you may be exploring these activities already in your business, there is a newer trend that you may not have yet considered—partnering with podcasts.

 According to the latest Podcast Consumer report by Edison Research, the percentage of people listening to podcasts week over week and month over month is on the rise.

 You see, when someone follows a podcast, they end up following this podcast for weeks and months at a time, as it plays out in a series.
 Throughout this time, the podcaster is educating his or her listeners on a specific topic, forming a relationship with them and building a foundation of trust.
 People (yes even those behind businesses) buy from people they trust.

 Creating consistent, valuable content to attract leads is no longer optional.

 While this is an obvious and wide-spread marketing activity, there are still some ways you can stand out where other businesses are falling short: